Are Cover Letters Necessary in 2024 & Do I Need One?

 • When a cover letter is required, 74% of recruiters claim they read it.

-With such an overwhelming majority of hiring pros highlighting the importance of cover letters, it would seem an obvious career move for job-seekers to send a covering letter alongside their CVs.
+With such an overwhelming majority of hiring pros highlighting the importance of cover letters, it would seem an obvious career move for job-seekers to send a covering letter alongside their resumes.
 Is it that obvious, though?

 Do Candidates Send Cover Letters?